Local Offer - Assessment including Education, Health and Care Plans

 All schools should have a clear approach to identifying and responding to SEN. The benefits of early identification are widely recognised – identifying need at the earliest point and then making effective provision improves long-term outcomes for the child or young person.
 (Reference Chapter 6 SEND Code of Practice 2015)

-What do I do if I feel my child may have SEN?
+What do I do if I feel my child has a Special Educational Need?

-Contact the Special Educational Needs co-ordinator (SENCo) or Manager/ Head teacher /Principal in the education setting alternatively parents/carers may be aware of a lead practitioner or lead service involved with their child and they may be able to provide more information Parents/carers know their children better than anyone and they have a right to take part in decisions about their child’s education.
-The closer a parent/carer works with their child’s teachers, education setting and other services, the more successful any special help will be.
+If you think your child may have SEN then you should contact the Special Educational Needs Co-ordinator (SENCo) or manager/head teacher/principal in the education setting.
+You know your child better than anyone and you have a right to take part in decisions about your child’s education; the closer a you work with your child’s teachers, education setting and other services, the more successful any special help will be.

 All schools must have an SEN Policy which sets out how children might be supported in school.
 Schools also have to publish an SEN Information Report to show how they have implemented their Policy and also how they are meeting their duties under the Equalities Act 2010.
-The Department for Education (DfE) has published a Parents’ Guide to the SEND Code of Practice January 2015 which can be accessed on this page.
+The Department for Education (DfE) has published a Parents’ Guide to the SEND Code of Practice.

 The SENDIAS Service, Families Information Service and Doncaster Parent Voice parent/carer forum are very helpful and can provide independent information, advice, and/or support.